anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2017-01-10-process-algebra-as-expression-rewriting.md

 - Rewriting axioms take a `Tree[S]` and return a `Tree[S]` as a result - they just rewrite a given tree.
 - Suspension axioms take a `Tree[S]` and return a `List[S[Tree[S]]]`. `List` reflects that there may be a need to make a choice between several trees (choice together with sequence is one of the fundamental operators of ACP). `S[Tree[S]]` means that the trees which the current one should be rewritten to are not readily available and are computed by `S`.

+### Execution
 These axioms are applied in a [loop](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L67) until a terminal case is reached, as described in the theory above.

-## Suspension type as a free object
+### Suspension type as a free object
 If one has a `Tree[S]`, they do not have much choice but to execute it under `S`.
 This may not always be desirable: for instance, one may have a Tree[[Eval](https://static.javadoc.io/org.typelevel/cats-core_2.12/0.8.1/cats/Eval$.html)], but want to execute it with multithreading via `Future`.

+Another example is `gui(code)` AA from our example: we agreed that it runs the `code` under a GUI thread of a particular GUI framework we are working under - but what if we want our program to work under several GUI frameworks?

-For this reason, the function that runs the trees, [runM](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L65), can take a natural transformation, `S ~> G`, using which one can specify how to execute `S` under `G`.
+For this reason, the function that runs the trees, [runM](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L65), can take a natural transformation, `S ~> G`, using which one can specify how to map a suspended computation `S` to a suspended computation `G`.

-Further increasing flexibility, we may even have a default implementation of `S` as a free object, in style of the [free monad](http://typelevel.org/cats/datatypes/freemonad.html).
+Further increasing flexibility, we may even have a default implementation of `S` as a [free object](https://en.wikipedia.org/wiki/Free_object), in style of the [free monad](http://typelevel.org/cats/datatypes/freemonad.html).

-### `LanguageT` as a free S
+#### `LanguageT` as a free S
 The pattern as follows.
-All the expressions for FreeACP are written with [LanguageT](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Language.scala) as `S` by default: `Tree[LanguageT]`.
+All the expressions for FreeACP are written with suspension type `S` equal to [LanguageT](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Language.scala) by default: `Tree[LanguageT]`.

-`LanguageT` does not do anything by itself, but remembers the operations you tried to perform on it.
+`LanguageT` is a free object - it does not do anything by itself, but remembers the operations you tried to perform on it.
 It does this by [reifying](https://en.wikipedia.org/wiki/Reification_(computer_science)) all the operations done on it into case classes.
 For example, `t.map(f) == MapLanguage(t, f)`.

 Next, the user can select whichever `S` they want to execute their program under, define a natural transformation `LanguageT ~> S` (roughly, `LanguageT[Tree[LanguageT]] => S[Tree[LanguageT]]`) and use it in the `runM` method to execute the `LanguageT` instances.
 This natural transformation is called the **compiler**, it compiles your program written under `LanguageT` to a concrete execution type `S`.

+In our example of a GUI thread, one may define a `case class Gui(code: () => Unit) extends LanguageT[Result[LanguageT]]` which contains the code to be executed, and then have a different natural transformation `LanguageT ~> S` for each GUI framework they are working under.
+This way, a program dependent on GUI thread can be written once and be executed on many GUI frameworks.

 ### Compilers for the `LanguageT`
 #### Default compiler
-There is a number of default subclasses of `LanguageT` that reify operations that are used in the suspension axioms (`map: (A => B) => (LanguageT[A] => LanguageT[B])` and `suspend: A => LanguageT[A])` and hence are necessary for the `LanguageT` to be used as a suspension type.
+There is a number of default subclasses of `LanguageT` that reify operations that are used in the suspension axioms (recall that the suspension axioms rely on `map: (A => B) => (LanguageT[A] => LanguageT[B])` and `suspend: A => LanguageT[A])` and hence are necessary for the `LanguageT` to be used as a suspension type.

-Hence, there is also a [default compiler](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Language.scala#L38) for such subclasses (I will explain the `PartialCompiler[F]` type in a moment, but it is in essence a `LanguageT ~> F` natural transformation).
+Hence, there is also a [default compiler](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Language.scala#L38) for such subclasses.

 Internally, the compiler is a partial function, specifying how to translate various subclasses of `LanguageT` to `F`.
-For example, `case MapLanguage(t1, f)   => F.map(mainCompiler(t1))(f)` is the line handling `MapLanguage`.
+For example, `case MapLanguage(t1, f)   => F.map(mainCompiler(t1))(f)` is the line handling `MapLanguage`, a reification of the `map` method called on `LanguageT`.
 All it does is mapping `t1` by `f` using a `F.map` where variable `F` is of type `Functor[F]`.
 In essence, the compiler describes how to *delegate* the `map` to the functor of `F`, whatever this `F` is.

 In its definition, the default compiler declares some implicit arguments: `implicit F: Functor[F], S: Suspended[F]`.
-This means that internally it delegates some operations to a `Functor` and a `Suspend` type classes, so if they are not in scope, there's nothing to delegate to and hence one can't get the compiler for `F`.
+This means that internally it delegates some operations to a `Functor` and a `Suspend` type classes and hence depends on them.
+So if they are not in scope, there's nothing to delegate to and hence one can't instantiate the compiler for `F`.
 This also works another way around: whatever your `F`, if you have a `Suspended` and a `Functor` for it, you will be able to compile your program under that `F`.

-One can get the default compiler for `F` if and only if one has `Functor[F]` and `Suspended[F]`.
+*One can get the default compiler for `F` if and only if one has `Functor[F]` and `Suspended[F]`.*

 #### Compilers framework
 It is possible to compose compilers for different subclasses of `LanguageT`.
 One can define their own subclass `LanguageT` and add a compiler for that subclass, this way extending the expressive power they have.

 By default, one can only use an [atomic action](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Language.scala#L15) to create a suspended computation, but one can define more primitives to write process algebra expressions with.

 A simplest example is a [say](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/component/Say.scala#L9) primitive that just prints something to the console.
 The pattern for `say` is as follows: first, we define a subclass of `LanguageT` - wherever we use it, we want it to mean "print the payload to the console".
 Next, we define a [compiler](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/component/Say.scala#L11) capable of executing that subclass under some `F`.
-This compiler has a very similar structure to the default compiler, except that it can only handle [one case](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/component/Say.scala#L13) of the language: `SayContainer`.
+This compiler has a very similar structure to the default one, except that it can only handle [one case](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/component/Say.scala#L13) of the language: `SayContainer`.

 Once defined, all the compilers can be composed to form a single compiler to be used in `runM`.
 This is done via the [compiler](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Language.scala#L34) function.
 Since all the "small" compilers return an `Option[F[Tree[LanguageT]]]`, the "large" compiler iterates through the list of the "small" ones until a `Some(_)` is returned.

 Also, the "small" compilers, or [PartialCompiler](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Language.scala#L32)s are of type `Compiler[F] => LanguageT ~> OptionK[F, ?]` (and `Compiler[F]` is `LanguageT ~> F`).
 This means that we are able to use the "large" compiler from the "small" ones, so that we can invoke it recursively.

+## Conclusion
+FreeACP is still a work in progress.
+The theory and architecture are far from perfect and hopefully will endure substantial changes in future.